DsosaH/osticket-postconfg/README.md

 </p>
 <p>
-  For this example we'll create a department named **System Admins**, in the creation window we can see a lot of configurable options, like the type of department, ticket assignement and SLA that help define what a Deparment's Speciality is.
-For this, we'll just let all in default as this is just and example.
+  For this example we'll create a department named **System Admins**, in the creation window we can see a lot of configurable options, like the type of department, ticket assignment and SLA that help define what a Department's Specialty is.
+For this, we'll just let all in default, as this is just and example.
 </p>
 <p>